Skip to main content

 Greenwich Hospital celebrates “Take Our Daughters and Sons to Work Day”

-Joseph was among the 70 children of Greenwich Hospital employees who enjoyed a day of interactive activities, clinical demonstrations and behind-the-scenes tours showcasing a variety of hospital operations and careers.
+Gianna was among the nearly 100 children ages 5 to 17 of Greenwich Hospital employees who enjoyed a day of interactive activities, clinical demonstrations and behind-the-scenes tours showcasing a variety of hospital operations and careers.

 Children toured the physical plant and the data center, viewed the inside of an ambulance, and learned about radiology, physical medicine, pharmacy, the emergency department and other medical specialties through hands-on activities.
 Officers from the Greenwich Police Department and paramedics from Greenwich Emergency Medical Service also met with the kids to explain their roles in the community and give them a chance to explore a police van and ambulance.

-“Take Our Daughters and Sons to Work Day has become a wonderful tradition for our staff and their families.
-We are proud to offer such a unique opportunity for parents and children to connect despite busy home and work lives,” said Melissa Turner, senior vice president of Human Resources for Greenwich and Bridgeport Hospitals.
-“Some children point to this event for finding a newfound career interest in medicine!”
+“Take Our Daughters and Sons to Work Day has become a wonderful tradition for our staff and their families,” said Melissa Turner, senior vice president of Human Resources for Greenwich and Bridgeport Hospitals.
+“Children enjoy seeing what their parents do at work.
+It also provides them with an opportunity to think about what they want to be when they grow up.”

 Norman G. Roth, Greenwich Hospital president, kicked off the festivities which was open to children from kindergarten through 12th grade.
 The day also included breakfast and lunch.